uriel1998/agaetr/README.md

 * shaarli selector switch for multiple configs?
-* Bibliogram in
 * change queue types to per file
 * incorporate some from newsbeuter-dangerzone
 * test INBOUND wallabag - seems to be broken?
-* In and out - Instagram?
 * Per feed output selectors (though that's gonna be a pain)
 * Check that send exits cleanly if there's no articles !!
 * Check parser doesn't choke if there's a newline at the end of the posts.db file
 * If hashtags are in description or title, make first occurance a hashtag
-* Create some kind of homespun CW for Twitter, etc
-* Out posting for Facebook (pages, at least), Pleroma, Pintrest, IRC, Instagram, Internet Archive, archivebox
 * XMPP IN AND OUT VIA BOT